madpsy/lora-aprs-python-client/README.md

 `pyinstaller --onefile lora_aprs_terminal.py`

 Can either select an iGate interactively or specify one as the command line parameter.
 Use Tab to switch between sections for scrolling and Esc for the iGates menu.
-Make the text smaller/larger with ctrl +/-

 ![Main View](main.png?raw=true "Main View")